Inky-developer/debris/Readme.md

   - For now loops will be runtime-only, so all variables that are written to in a recursing block must be non-comptime
   - To detect that, mark recursing blocks in hir
+  - Prevent llir evaluating nodes only recursively which leads to performance problems and stack overflows